vandorsx/ghostsmith/readme.md

    2. The pre-compiled release is unsigned.[^2]
 2. Run ghostsmith with the required arguments.

-Upon running ghostsmith, your custom icon will be saved to the current working directory as `custom-icon.png`.
+Upon running ghostsmith, your custom icon will be saved to the current working directory as `custom-icon.png`, or applied directly to the application when using the `--apply` flag.

 [^2]: Reference: ["Open a Mac app from an unknown developer"](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac)

 ### Available arguments

+`--apply` sets the application icon directly, instead of saving it to the current working directory

 `--screen-color` accepts a comma separated list of 1 or more hex color values and/or defined colors\
 *(ex. `--screen-color "black,#ff9dfa"`)*